Table of Contents

 The subway entrance was fast approaching.
 I took one last look at the sun before I ducked inside.
 I loved the fall, but like everything else in life, it had its faults.
 The sun would be set by the time I unearthed from the subway station in Forest Hills.
 It was something that always made me a little sad.

-Like I said, in the span of my thirty-minute ride, it was as if the world had fast forwarded six hours.
-It was a dark and lonely walk to my apartment.
-As I walked, I couldn’t help but check behind me every few steps.
+It was as if the world had fast forwarded six hours in the span of my thirty-minute train ride.
+The walk to my apartment was a dark and lonely one.
+My shoes scraped against concrete.
+As I sailed beneath the awnings jutting from the storefronts lining Austin Street, I couldn’t help but check behind me every few steps.

-I had been extremely paranoid lately.
+Lately, I had been extremely paranoid.
 Of what?
 Who knows.
-I kept getting the strange feeling that someone was following me.
-I highly doubt anyone really had a bone to pick with a complacent 28-year-old, but it did nothing to shake the feeling.
+For some strange reason, whenever I walked alone I would get an intense feeling that someone was following me.
+I highly doubt anyone really had a bone to pick with a complacent 28-year-old, but it did nothing to shake the feeling of being followed.

-Not that it mattered.
-The feeling of being watched still lingered.
+Real or not, the feeling of being followed, of being watched, still lingered.
 Maybe I wanted someone to follow me.
 Maybe I wanted to believe someone would give me the time of day.
-The desire for importance was just hard to shake.
+The desire for importance was hard to shake.

-An old woman hobbled behind me with a couple of grocery bags.
-I almost jumped.
-My eyes darted at her fifteen times.
-I needed to make sure she wasn’t a shapeshifter or demon or anything.
-Aright, something was definitely wrong with me.
+I came out of my head when I heard an old woman hobbling behind me with a few of grocery bags.
+I nearly jumped when I heard her.
+My eyes darted behind me and again fifteen more times, needing to make sure she wasn’t a shapeshifter or demon or anything.
+Alright, maybe something was wrong with me.

 My apartment building came into view.
-I shook off the image which had unfortunately etched into my mind and made way for the entrance.
-I’m telling you though, something strange was going on.
-I could feel it.
+I shook off the image of the demon lady that had etched into my mind and made way for the entrance.
+While that image was able to go away, the feeling of being followed stood strong.

-This was a surprising development.
-I clutched the surprise muffin and slowly pushed the door open so the luggage didn’t topple over.
+That was a surprising development.
+I clutched Beth’s surprise muffin and slowly pushed the door open so the luggage wouldn’t topple over.

-No response was given, so I kicked off my shoes, walking the four feet through the kitchen, and plopped myself on the couch in the living room.
+She didn’t answer.
+I kicked off my shoes and plopped myself on the couch in the living room.

 “Will?”
 Her voice came from the bedroom, the only one we had.
-Quick footsteps started sounding.
+Footsteps started sounding.
 I ducked the muffin under the coffee table so she wouldn’t see it.
-She unearthed from the bedroom and entered the story.
-Her jacket was zipped, blond hair in a tight bun.
+She unearthed from the bedroom with a jacket zipped shut and her blond hair in a tight bun.
 Confusion set in.

 “Where are you going?”
 I said.